Arthur Peake

 Arthur Samuel Peake (1865–1929) was an English biblical scholar, born at Leek, Staffordshire, and educated at St John's College, Oxford.
 He was the first holder of the Rylands Chair of Biblical Criticism and Exegesis in the University of Manchester, from its establishment as an independent institution in 1904.
 He was thus the first non-Anglican to become a professor of divinity in an English university.

 Peake popularized modern biblical scholarship, including the new "higher criticism."
 He approached the Bible not as the infallible word of God, but as the record of revelation written by fallible humans.

 Early life

 Arthur Peake was born in Leek on 24 November 1865 into a family of long-established Primitive Methodists, of which his father was a minister.
 He had four brothers and two sisters.
-The family moved several times during Arthur's childhood, with longest stays at Leintwardine, from where Arthur attended Ludlow Grammar School, and Coventry, where he studied at King Edward VI School in Stratford-upon-Avon.
+The family moved several times during Arthur's childhood, with longest stays at Leintwardine, from where Arthur attended Ludlow Grammar School, Stratford, where he studied at King Edward VI School in Stratford-upon-Avon, and King Henry VIII School, Coventry.
 There he won a classical scholarship to study at St John's College, Oxford.

 Arriving in Oxford in 1883, he studied the classics without great success for two years, but then switched to the study of theology, in which he excelled, winning a first-class degree and a further scholarship.
 Although he formed at this time an intention to seek ordination in the Church of England, he was never ordained, remaining a Methodist layman for the rest of his life.